“The earth laughs in flowers.” ~ Ralph Waldo Emerson

 When I was two years old, my mother, my father, my brother Jim and myself and my brother Stephen who was just born lived in Maine.￼ I do not remember any of my time in Maine as I was very young.

-I was told that there was a miracle that happened in my life one day in Bath, Maine, I have no human recollection of it whatsoever but the townsfolk did.
+I was told that there was a miracle that happened in my life one day in Bath, Maine.

 I have always loved nature, or so it has been said since I was a baby.
 One of my fascinations was looking up to the sky and nature as a whole.
 I’m not too sure what I was thinking about back in the day but I know what I think about now when I look into nature.
 There’s so much to contemplate￼.